0xMF/emacs.d/README.md

 # Warning

-Unlike Purcell whose `emacs.d` repo is dependable, this repo may be the exact opposite because I use `git push -f` to my publicly available repos because I want a linear git commit history without needless commits.
-I often do all my work on master alone (Gasp!).
-This means I may squash, remove, or amend commits and their contents at any time.
+Unlike Purcell whose `emacs.d` repo is dependable, this repo may be the exact opposite.
+I often use `git push -f` to my publicly available repos.
+I want a linear git commit history without needless commits and I often do all my work on master alone.
+Gasp!
+This means I may squash, remove, or amend commits and their contents at any time (and I often do so).

-As of July 2022, I use Emacs daily, which means I know a bit more Emacs and Elisp than when I started.
-All my vi/Vim setup is in [init-0xMF-evil.el](lisp/init-0xMF-evil.el) but my knowledge of both Emacs and Elisp is limited.
-I use the first change that works.
-Unfortunately, I cannot provide *any* support for *any* Emacs or Elisp feature related to this setup.
+As of July 2022, I use Emacs daily.
+This means I know more Emacs and Elisp than when I started (late 2017).
+Many of my edits are in [init-0xMF-evil.el](lisp/init-0xMF-evil.el).
+As my knowledge of both Emacs and Elisp is limited, I tend to use the first edit that works.
+Unfortunately this means I cannot provide *any* support for *any* Emacs or Elisp feature related to this setup.

-As this repo tracks upstream and applies all changes on top of upstream (to maintain a linear commit history on this repo) meaning the side-effect of using `git push -f` *always* happens whenever conflict changes are brought in from upstream.
+This repo tracks upstream and applies all my changes (using `git push -f`) on top of upstream (to maintain a linear commit history on this repo) meaning the side-effect of using `git push -f` *always* happens whenever conflict changes are brought in from upstream.

 Expert and experienced Emacs users may find my use [Evil](https://github.com/emacs-evil/evil) mode and [General](https://github.com/noctuid/general.el) in all their glory appalling, so this